Skip to Content

 • Breeds: Common in Thoroughbreds, Quarter Horses, Morgans, and many warmbloods.

-• Fun Fact: Bay is the most common horse coat color globally, accounting for approximately 35% of the equine population.
+• Fun Fact: Bay is considered one of the most common horse coat colors globally and is highly prevalent in many breeds, accounting for a significant portion of the equine population.

 Bay thoroughbred horse with a reddish-brown coat and black points in training.